glowlabs-org/gca-backend/README.md

 Following all of the above concurrency rules is guaranteed to prevent race conditions and deadlocks.
 And though they may feel strict to someone who is not used to them, they actually are very expressive and allow the programmer to design nearly anything.
+The conventions just take a bit of familiarity to use effecively.

-Code must take great care not to panic while a mutex is being held, because the panic may prevent the mutex from being unlocked, and other threads in the codebase may get stuck.
-Code should never explicitly panic in a context where a mutex is held.
+Code must take care not to panic, fatal, or exit while a mutex is being held, because this can cause a deadlock when any deferred functions are called.
+Programmers experienced with using these conventions have 95% or more of their deadlocks occur due to calling either panic() or t.Fatal() while holding a mutex and getting stuck as a deferred Close() call tries to grab the same mutex.

+The glow.SafeMu object can be used during debugging to locate the source of a deadlock.
+It's not meant to be used in production because it incurs reasonably meaningful computational overhead.

 ## Coordination